OctetularZ/AWS-Text-To-Speech-Converter/README.md

 - Add more voice options and languages
 - Include a loading indicator during speech synthesis
-- Improve error handling and validation
 - Support for longer texts and streaming audio playback
-- Deploy frontend to AWS S3 + CloudFront for a fully serverless demo site
 - Add user authentication to save favorite voices or texts

 ---